kx1t/ADSB-heatmap/README.md

 ```
 The format is `....setView([lat, long], zoom);`.
 Put in your own approximate longitude/latitude.
 You can zoom in/out the default view by changing the `zoom` parameter.

-# Running the scripts
+# Running the scripts manually
-Normally, this should be 'set it and forget it'.
+If you have made it through here, the heatmap should start rendering automatically every day at midnight.
 However, you can always run the scripts manually:

 ## heat2osm.sh
 The script name stands for __**h**eat**m**ap to **O**pen**S**treet**M**ap__.